AdobeDocs/genstudio.en/help/user-guide/effective-prompts.md

   - **Objective**—encourage users to follow the tutorial
   - **Strategy**—target infrequent users, highlight AI capabilities

-## Channel guidelines
+## Channel characteristics

-Each channel has certain inherent characteristics, or _fragments_, that you can call out in your prompt.
-For example, you can reference the subject line of an email or the headline of a social media asset.
+Each channel has certain inherent characteristics, or _fragments_, that you can reference in your prompt.
+For example, you can directly mention the subject line of an email or the headline of a social media asset.

 Characteristics that influence channel asset composition: